-Why Now?
+Why now?

 Amid limited resources, rising debt repayments, and declining household welfare due to high commodity prices, fiscal consolidation has emerged as a key strategy for the Kenyan government.
 This approach reveals the challenge of balancing fiscal consolidation with poverty and inequality reduction.
 For years, Kenya has struggled to balance its budget as expenditure pressures continue to mount while revenue growth remains sluggish.
 To address this, the Finance Bill 2024 sought to introduce a series of fiscal measures and new taxes aimed at enhancing domestic revenue mobilization.
-However, the ambitious Finance Bill 2024 was withdrawn due to ‘Gen- Z’ led protests that began in June 2024.
+However, the ambitious Finance Bill 2024 was withdrawn due to Gen Z-led protests that began in 2024.
 The protests highlighted deep concerns about governance and the need for a more equitable, transparent, and progressive fiscal policy.

 Unfolding against a backdrop of mounting public debt, rising interest costs, a slowing economy, and stalled poverty reduction, the protests underscored that Kenya needs a fiscal approach that restores public finances while fostering inclusive growth and driving social progress.
 Fiscal consolidation requires a holistic approach to achieving sustainable development and poverty reduction.
 Through prudent fiscal management, strengthened governance, and enhanced economic competitiveness, Kenya aims not only to lower its debt burden but also to build a more inclusive and resilient economy.
 However, the path forward is complex, marked by persistent challenges such as high poverty, income inequality, and growing unemployment.
 These issues are compounded by the rising demand for public investment in critical sectors—such as healthcare, education, and infrastructure—and growing public dissatisfaction with government spending efficiency.